-

 2 - Coffee Apartments

-RELATED READ: Ho Chi Minh: Coffee Apartments Guide
+Ho Chi Minh Coffee Apartments

 Now covered in shining, multicoloured neon lights, the old building at 42 Nguyen Hue has had a long life.
 Built in the 1950s, the old apartment block used to house the Government and US military.
 Now, you’ll find nine floors of independent cool coffee shops, tea parlours, fashion boutiques, hip bars and street food eateries.
 One of the best things to do in Ho Chi Minh for cool tourist pictures!